BadalSherpa/Drum-kit-Game/README.md

 To play the Drum kit you can simply tap the drum images by tapping it or by pressing the keys shown on the drum kit images using your keyboard .

-Play the drum virtually <a href="https://badalsherpa.github.io/Drum-kit-Game/"> 🥁 click here to play 🥁 </a>
+Play the drum virtually <a style="text-decoration:none" href="https://badalsherpa.github.io/Drum-kit-Game/"> 🥁 click here to play 🥁 </a>

 # Have fun